thorchain/thornode/test/README.md

 * then WITHDRAW;
 * then SWEEP all assets back to the faucet from the various actors.

-Unit tests (where we've broken the SWAPs and STAKEs into their own test definitions) still follow a variant of the above (as we still need to SEED the actors; GAS, END and ENABLE the pool).
+Unit tests (where we've broken the SWAPs and STAKEs into their own test definitions) still follow a variant of the above (as we still need to SEED the actors; GAS and WITHDRAW the pool).

 ### Scenarios